 The syndrome is a genetic condition, which means it’s inherited.
 The adenomatous polyposis coli (APC) gene mediates the production of APC protein.
 The APC protein regulates cell growth by preventing cells from dividing too fast or in a disorderly way.
 People with Gardner's syndrome have a defect in the APC gene.
 This leads to abnormal tissue growth.
 What causes the mutation of this gene has not been determined.

 The main risk factor for developing Gardner’s syndrome is having at least one parent with the condition.
 A spontaneous mutation in the APC gene is a much less common occurrence.

 - development of extra teeth

 - bony tumors on the skull and other bones

 The main symptom of Gardner’s syndrome is multiple growths in the colon.
 The growths are also known as polyps.
 Although the number of growths varies, they can be in the hundreds.

 In addition to growths on the colon, extra teeth can develop, along with bony tumors on the skull.
 Another common symptom of Gardner’s syndrome is cysts, which can form under the skin on various parts of the body.
 Fibromas and epithelial cysts are common.
-People with the syndrome also have a higher risk of developing colon cancer.
+People with the syndrome also have a much higher risk of colon cancer.

 Because people with Gardner’s syndrome have a higher risk of developing colon cancer, treatment is usually aimed at preventing this.